ZacharyMcKinney/GlucoImpact/README.md

 ## Features
 - Helps a user know if a food could cause a blood glucose spike
 - Uses SQLite to store data locally
+- OpenAI for image identification
+- Python for easier data visualization

 ## Usage